 I and another intern partnered up to present an innovative idea on how to maintain our current customer and market to millennials through an instore personal shopping experience to the management board.

 I built and presented a competitive shopping experience to capitalize on a growing opportunity with the Rock & Republic Brand to our product development, design and technical design team.

 Two weeks following my internship I was offered a full time position as a Product Development Coordinator.
 I knew this opportunity would allow me to expand my creative path and experience a new world outside of Wisconsin.
 Taking this role was chance for change, challenge and personal growth.

 Director of Idea Incubator

 Adobe Representative | Infegy Representative

-I recently facilitated a collaborative "Design Thinking" space for students to access.
+At UW-Madison, Spring 2017, I facilitated a collaborative "Design Thinking" space for students to access.
 In addition, I represented Adobe to help integrate Adobe programs into the classroom in providing workshops for students.
 Lastly I represented Infegy to assist students in obtaining a basic certificate as they better understand online consumer behavior.

 In March of 2017 I coordinated a JOAMM Case Competition sponsored by Adobe, Infegy and the Kohl's Retailing Center.

-Through coordinating the competition as well as working with Adobe and Infegy, I have been able to expand my knowledge not only on consumers but also in understanding human interaction and the importance of empathy.
+Through coordinating the competition as well as working with Adobe and Infegy, I have been able to expand my knowledge not only about consumer shopping habits but also in understanding human interaction and the importance of empathy.
 Adobe's creative cloud allows ideas to go beyond in digital story telling, while Infegy draws in direct consumer insights in understanding their true thoughts from online conversations.

-I have been able to accentuate my love in sharing ideas with students to help them expand their creative minds as they pursue their careers.
+I have been able to accentuate my love in exchanging ideas with students to help them expand their creative minds as they pursue their future endeavors.
 In these interactions I learn new insights about others and their passions.
-From these insights I look for my own similarities and how I can better relate through empathy.
+From these insights I look for my own similarities and how I can better connect through empathy.